mmarushika/terminal-snake-game/README.md

-A terminal based snake game.
+A terminal based snake game written in JAVA.